Australia is so much more than kangaroos and cuddly koalas.

-New Australian cuisine incorporates these traditional and ethnic flavors, combining them with fresh coastal seafood, crisp veggies and even celebrity chefs like Jamie Oliver have their own restaurants, expanding the local food options further.
-On a student budget great food is well within reach with plenty of affordable restaurant options.
+New Australian cuisine incorporates these traditional and ethnic flavours, combining them with fresh coastal seafood, and crisp veggies and even celebrity chefs like Jamie Oliver have their own restaurants, expanding the local food options further.
+On a student's budget, great food is well within reach with plenty of affordable restaurant options.

 It’s bigger than beaches, hikes and food

 Studying abroad in Australia is your opportunity to experience a new and interesting country with its own nature, scenery, culture and cuisine.